se7enbyte/Lepton-Theme/README.md

 # Lepton-Theme
 Lepton, the BetterDiscord theme.
 The Lepton Theme is a basic purple, black and green colorized theme.
-I don't use the import command, u guys can edit the theme.
+I don't add the import command, u guys can edit the theme.
 The theme have a 2 'root' panel, do not delete them panels!
 Have fun...

 ## Home Screen
 ![Screenshot_2](https://user-images.githubusercontent.com/65273063/188265398-7495a243-5ba3-4717-aa18-cb4d094c73e2.png)